We are here to recommend the best cognitive behavioral therapy groups in New York for treating substance abuse and addiction. Start Healing Today.

 By examining the patterns of thoughts and feelings that you experience before using a substance, you can begin to replace those thoughts by consciously looking at situations in realistic ways that do not automatically result in substance abuse.

 Over time, you replace those negative emotions with positive emotions, which become associated with healthier behaviors.
 Your healthy behaviors are subsequently rewarded and become an automatic coping mechanism.
-We are here to recommend the best cognitive behavioral therapy groups in New York for treating substance abuse and addiction.

 What is Cognitive Behavioral Therapy Exactly?